DeterminateSystems/bootspec-secureboot/rfc.md

 Boot-menu generation is by definition cross-generation.
 Bootloader backends, by definition reconfigure the boot partition and records, and are supposed to apply retroactively to old configurations.
+This regeneration happens way beyond the lifecycle of the module system.

 **How is this easier than `if (-f "$out/append-initrd-secrets")`?**